lowquark/zinc/README.md

       }
     }

 where `append(...)` is a magic built-in function, kind of like `sizeof(...)`.
-Fundamentally, data structures like these should be possible without exposing destructors, copy constructors, and assignment operators into the language itself.
-I think it _just might work_.
+By making a few assumptions about the contents of contained objects (see below), data structures like these should be possible without exposing destructors, copy constructors, and assignment operators into the language itself.
+It's a lot of effort, but I think it _just might work_.

-### C++ lvalue references
+### Lvalue references

 I've been mulling over an oddball sort of _anti-feature_ that might just be cool in practice.
-Instead of proper C pointers, I want to experiment with C++ lvalue references that you're not allowed to store in structs:
+Instead of proper C pointers, I want to experiment with C++-_style_ lvalue references that you're not allowed to store in structs:

     struct MyStruct {
       const OtherStruct & other_struct; // This is an error, no references outside of functions